Bhagyashree: Career

 She started her acting career with the 1987 television serial Kachchi Dhoop, which was based on Louisa May Alcott's Little Women.
 She was approached to act in the serial by Amol Palekar, a renowned actor-director who offered her the role as the original actress had abandoned the project abruptly.

 She made her film debut in the 1989 commercially successful Hindi film Maine Pyar Kiya, starring alongside Salman Khan where she played Suman.
 This remains her most successful and best known film to date, for which she won the Filmfare Award for Best Female Debut.
 After marriage to Himalaya Dassani in 1990, she acted in three films: Peepat's Qaid Main Hai Bulbul, K.C.
 Bokadia's Tyagi and Mahendra Shah's Paayal, all opposite her husband in 1992.
 She also acted with Avinash Wadhawan in Ghar Aaya Mera Pardesi in 1993.
 This was her last Hindi film in the 1990s and she went on to appear in a few Tamil, Kannada and Telugu films.
 She made her Telugu debut in the film Yuvaratna Rana (1998).
 She also appeared in episodes of the television series CID and Kabhie Kabhie.

 She returned to Hindi films in the mid-2000s appearing in Maa Santoshi Maa (2003), Humko Deewana Kar Gaye (2006) and Red Alert: The War Within (2010).
 After a gap of several years, she made her comeback to television with the TV serial Laut Aao Trisha aired on Life OK from 2014 to 2015.
 In 2019, she appeared in the Kannada film Seetharama Kalyana.
 She is set to return to Telugu films with the Telugu remake of the 2014 Hindi film 2 States.

 In 2021, she appeared in the bilingual releases Thalaivi and Radhe Shyam.

 In February 2022, she entered as a contestant in StarPlus's Smart Jodi with her husband, Himalaya Dasani.

 In 2023, she made a cameo appearance in Kisi Ka Bhai Kisi Ki Jaan, where she reunited with her first co-star Salman Khan after 34 years.
 Her husband and son also made cameos alongside her.

 Other ventures

+In addition to acting in films, she has been engaged in various philanthropic activities.
 In March 2015, Bhagyashree became brand ambassador of the Bhagyashree Scheme, launched by the Government of Maharashtra.
 Bhagyashree Scheme caters to girl child from below poverty line families.